ArjFaber/arjfaber.github.io/_publications/2009-10-01-paper-title-number-1.md

   }

   /* Video Styling for Each Slider Video */
-  .video {
-    min-width: 100%;
-    width: 100%;
-    height: 100%; /* Make sure the video fills the height */
-    position: relative;
-    display: flex;
-    justify-content: center;
-    align-items: center;
-    opacity: 0.7;
-    transition: all 0.4s ease;
-    filter: grayscale(20%);
-    will-change: transform; /* Optimize for smooth animations */ }

  /* Specific style for the first video in the slider */ .video:first-child video {
-    object-fit: cover;  /* Ensures the video covers the container without stretching */
+  object-fit: contain;  /* Ensure video fits within the container */
   height: 100%;
   width: 100%;
-    object-position: center;  /* Centers the video in the container */
+  object-position: center;  /* Keeps the video centered in the container */ }

+/* Ensure all videos inside the slider container fit */ .video video {
+  object-fit: contain;  /* Make sure all videos fit the container */
+  width: 100%;           /* Fill the width of the container */
+  height: 100%;          /* Fill the height of the container */
-    transform: scale(1.2);  /* Slightly scale up the video for better fit */ }
+  object-position: center; /* Center the video content */ }

   /* Active Video Styling with Zoom and Glow */ .video.active {